FROMERO63/letsBlog/README.md

 ## Tests

-To test this site, go to the website https://fromero63.github.io/programmerspub/
+To test this site, go to the [website https://fromero63.github.io/programmerspub/](https://github.com/FROMERO63/letsBlog)https://github.com/FROMERO63/letsBlog

+and download code to test.
+This is not live